AdobeDocs/experience-manager-65.sv-SE/help/sites-classic-ui-authoring/classic-feature-tags.md

 ---
 title: Använda taggar
-seo-title: Using Tags
 description: Taggar är ett snabbt och enkelt sätt att klassificera innehåll på en webbplats.
 Taggar kan ses som nyckelord eller etiketter som kan bifogas till en sida, en resurs eller annat innehåll för att göra det möjligt att söka efter innehållet och relaterat innehåll.
-seo-description: Tags are a quick and easy method of classifying content within a website.
-Tags may be thought of as keywords or labels that can be attached to a page, an asset, or other content to enable searches to find that content and related content.
 uuid: 9799131f-4043-4022-a401-af8be93a1bf6
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES